 It works best

 for children who understand why it is being used.
+This is usually around age 2 or 3 years.
 Time-out also works best when the usual behavior of parents is to make

 frequent, brief, physical contact with the child when he or she is behaving as